Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Bloody urine or drainage from the catheter that is dark red or has clots.
 A small amount of blood is normal.

 No drainage from the catheter for more than 4 hours

 The catheter comes out of your bladder

-Pain that cannot be controlled with medications
+Pain that can't be controlled with medicines

-Pain or swelling in the legs
+Pain or swelling in your legs

 Bleeding (may require a blood transfusion)

 Damage to nearby nerves, blood vessels, soft tissues, or organs